-- Modifying the audit plan; - Assigning individuals to the Audit Team who have sufficient experience in relation to the individual who has joined the client; or - Having a Member review the work of the former member of the Audit Team. - 290.135 If a former partner of the Firm has previously joined an entity in such a position and the entity subsequently becomes an Audit Client of the Firm, the significance of any threat to Independence shall be evaluated and safeguards applied when necessary to eliminate the threat or reduce it to an Acceptable Level. - 290.136 A self-interest threat is created when a member of the Audit Team participates in the Audit Engagement while knowing that the member of the Audit Team will, or may, join the client some time in the future.
+- 290.138 A self-interest threat is created when a member of the Audit Team participates in the Audit Engagement while knowing that the member of the Audit Team will, or may, join the client some time in the future.
 Firm policies and procedures shall require members of an Audit Team to notify the Firm when entering employment negotiations with the client.
 On receiving such notification, the significance of the threat shall be evaluated and safeguards applied when necessary to eliminate the threat or reduce it to an Acceptable Level.
-Examples of such safeguards include: - Removing the individual from the Audit Team; or - A review of any significant judgements made by that individual while on the team.
+Examples of such safeguards include: - Removing the individual from the Audit Team; or - A review of any significant judgments made by that individual while on the team.

-- 290.137 Familiarity or intimidation threats are created when a Key Audit Partner joins the Audit Client that is a Public Interest Entity as: - (a) A Director or Officer of the entity; or - (b) An employee in a position to exert significant influence over the preparation of the client's accounting records or the Financial Statements on which the Firm will express an Opinion.
+- 290.139 Familiarity or intimidation threats are created when a Key Audit Partner joins the Audit Client that is a Public Interest Entity as: - (a) A Director or Officer of the entity; or - (b) An employee in a position to exert significant influence over the preparation of the client's accounting records or the Financial Statements on which the Firm will express an Opinion.

-Independence would be deemed to be compromised unless, subsequent to the partner ceasing to be a Key Audit Partner, the Public Interest Entity had issued audited Financial Statements covering a period of not less than twelve months and the partner was not a member of the Audit Team with respect to the audit of those Financial Statements.
+Independence would be deemed to be compromised unless, subsequent to the partner ceasing to be a Key Audit Partner, the Public Interest Entity had issued audited Financial Statements covering a period of not less than twelve months and the partner was not a member of the Audit Team with respect to the audit of those Financial Statements8.

-- 290.138 An intimidation threat is created when the individual who was the Firm's Senior or managing partner (chief executive or equivalent) joins an Audit Client that is a Public Interest Entity as (a) an employee in a position to exert significant influence over the preparation of the entity's accounting records or its Financial Statements or (b) a Director or Officer of the entity.
-Independence would be deemed to be compromised unless twelve months have passed since the individual was the Senior or managing partner (chief executive or equivalent) of the Firm. - 290.139 Independence is deemed not to be compromised if, as a result of a business combination, a former Key Audit Partner or the individual who was the Firm's former Senior or managing partner is in a position as described in paragraphs 290.137 and 290.138, and: - (a) The position was not taken in contemplation of the business combination; - (b) Any benefits or payments due to the former partner from the Firm have been settled in full, unless made in accordance with fixed pre-determined arrangements and any amount owed to the partner is not material to the Firm; - (c) The former partner does not continue to participate or appear to participate in the Firm's business or professional activities; and - (d) The position held by the former partner with the Audit Client is discussed with Those Charged with Governance.
+- 290.140 An intimidation threat is created when the individual who was the Firm's Senior or managing partner (chief executive or equivalent) joins an Audit Client that is a Public Interest Entity as (a) an employee in a position to exert significant influence over the preparation of the entity's accounting records or its Financial Statements or (b) a Director or Officer of the entity.
+Independence would be deemed to be compromised unless twelve months have passed since the individual was the Senior or managing partner (chief executive or equivalent) of the Firm9. - 290.141 Independence is deemed not to be compromised if, as a result of a business combination, a former Key Audit Partner or the individual who was the Firm's former Senior or managing partner is in a position as described in paragraphs 290.139 and 290.140, and: - (a) The position was not taken in contemplation of the business combination; - (b) Any benefits or payments due to the former partner from the Firm have been settled in full, unless made in accordance with fixed pre-determined arrangements and any amount owed to the partner is not material to the Firm;